endlessm/flatpak-bundler/README.md

 ### Manifest
 This matches the format for flatpak-builder app manifests, with a few extra options added and camelCase variants supported.
-For complete documentation of the manifest format read `man flatpak-builder`.
+For complete documentation of the manifest format read the [flatpak-builder docs](http://flatpak.org/flatpak/flatpak-docs.html#flatpak-builder).

  - **id**: Required.
 The application id.
  - **runtime**: Required.
 The runtime for your flatpak application.